Variable feature weighted fuzzy k-means algorithm for high dimensional data: Proposed Methodology

 By substituting (\ref{mu}) in (\ref{diff_al}) and (\ref{wl}) in (\ref{diff_del}), we have

 Similarly,

 By substituting (\ref{simlw}) in (\ref{wl}) and (\ref{simmu}) in (\ref{mu}), we obtain

 As shown in (\ref{fiwl}) and (\ref{fimu}) the feature weights within the cluster and membership degree of the data points are depend on each other.
-The dependency of both term on each other helps to find the better partition of the dataset which are reflected in the results and discussion section.
+The dependency of both term on each other helps to find the better partition of the dataset and makes the clustering algorithm insensitive to the initial cluster centers.